-The remarkable love story inspired by the lives of artists Lili Elbe and Gerda Wegener.
+A fictitious love story loosely inspired by the lives of Danish artists Lili Elbe and Gerda Wegener.
 Lili and Gerda's marriage and work evolve as they navigate Lili's groundbreaking journey as a transgender pioneer.